flexseth/bioboxfinal/README.md

 ************************************
 ### Troubleshooting

-Can't add block in block editor.
-This usually happens because the plugin package has not been built, installing all of the necessary Node modules to run the application in the browser.
+> Can't add block in block editor.
+Make sure the plugin is built using NPM and the steps above.